Jacob-Garland/api-weather-app/README.md

 ## Description

 This a weather API app that had starter code provided by edX for the UCF Coding Bootcamp week 9 homework.
 The goal of this project was to learn about web API's and how to integrate them into the backend servers for websites.
-The app in this repo uses OpenWeather's Weather API with a React frontend and an Express.JS backend.
+The app in this repo uses OpenWeather's Weather API with a complied static page frontend as a Node.JS client and an Express.JS backend for a server.

 ## Screenshot